-Launched in July 2015, the Eastern Partnership Connect (EaPConnect) project aims to:
+Launched in July 2015, the first Eastern Partnership Connect (EaPConnect) project aimed to:

 - establish and operate a high-capacity broadband internet network for research and education (R&E) across six EaP partner countries in the EU’s Eastern Neighbourhood: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine;

 - integrate the national research and education networks (NRENs) in the region into the pan-European GÉANT network; decrease the digital divide;